shinrich/amc-ts-docs/ssl-api.en.rst

 Config File Addition
 --------------------

 .. c:type:: ssl_multicert.config

 This file contains references to certificate files, addresses and keys.
 It is loaded into a table keyed by IP address and host name (possibly wildcarded) at the start of the Traffic Server process.
 The table is used to determine the SSL context to use when proxying SSL connections.

 This feature set adds the ``action`` attribute to :c:type:`ssl_multicert.config`.
-If ``action`` is set to ``tunnel1``, the connection that matches that line will blind tunnel the SSL connection rather than proxying it.
+If ``action`` is set to ``tunnel``, the connection that matches that line will blind tunnel the SSL connection rather than proxying it.
 The `default ssl_multicert.config <https://github.com/shinrich/trafficserver/blob/ts-3006/proxy/config/ssl_multicert.config.default>`_ has been updated to show an example of the ``action`` attribute.

 SSL Hooks
 ---------